61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 13. Colorful Leaf Place Cards

 Collect a handful of the brightest fallen leaves you can find for this traditional and homemade Thanksgiving table decor.
-Using a paint marker, scroll out a name on every leaf.
-Lay it atop their plate or napkin for a cheap and festive place card.
-You can place the guests strategically if you're planning fun party games for Thanksgiving like a murder mystery.
+Using a paint marker, write each guest's name on a leaf.
+Set it atop their plate or napkin for a cheap and festive place card.

 14. Go Gilded